eiwosstdma/js-ecosystem-resources/README.md

 # JavaScript Ecosystem Resources, and slightly more.
-I try to gather some resources about some of the technologies I use (JS Here), and put them there. <br>
+I try to gather some resources about some of the technologies I use, and put them there. <br>
 Most of these resources are free, those that are not will have a :dollar: emoji. <br>
 Some of these resources may be « old », but are still relevant, in the sense that the related topic does not change often and the knowledge seems good for the current context.

+All resources, channels or whatever, should be in English, to help the most possible numbers of people.

 ### [Computer science related](#cs-related)
-> Resources about computer science, back-end/front-end engineering in general, without Libs/Frameworks heavy content.
+> Resources about computer science, back-end/front-end engineering in general, without Libs/Frameworks heavy content (JS ones).
+> Resources about Databases, mostly within the context of Node.js and Deno (Any way to persist data).
+Resources within the programming
+> context but not primarily related to JavaScript.
+(Clean code, etc)
 ### [JavaScript](#javascript-related)
 > Anything related to JS primarily.
 (Most of the content is focus on JS no matter the context)
 ### [TypeScript](#typescript-related)